ntsd/github-profile-repositories/README.md

 ## Inputs

 `github-token` - This action required Github Token which it's required input.
-The token will use to query owner repositories and contributions repositories to the [Github GraphQL API](https://docs.github.com/en/graphql). `required`.
+The token will use to query owner repositories and contributions repositories to the [Github GraphQL API](https://docs.github.com/en/graphql).
+The token required scopes `repo:status`, `public_repo`, and `user:email` to commit the rendered file if need. `required`.

 `template-file` - The file template to render. `required`.